Exercise Priorities for Men Over 40

 Monday

-• Workout: 30 minutes of brisk walking or cycling (Cardio)
+• 30 minutes of brisk walking, running, or cycling

-• Mobility: 10 minutes of dynamic stretching focused on the lower body
+• 10 minutes of dynamic stretching focused on the lower body

 Tuesday